How about red, yellow, and green?

 What happens to those old traffic lights that never live to flash red, yellow, or green light again?
 While some of these 25-to-50-pound hulks of metal and plastic get recycled for scrap, many simply succumb to a sad fate in a landfill.

-How My Dad and I Recycled My Old Traffic Light
+How My Dad And I Recycled An Old Traffic Light

-My dad rescued my traffic light from the junk heap from Mike Hunter Traffic Signals in Central Florida (I can’t find any listings for this place anymore, so I imagine they have long since ceased business).
-At the time, he had to pay $30 for the entire piece, a three-signal Crouse Hinds Type R traffic light that has a manufacturing date of June 1981 – which just happened to be only one month after I was born.
+At the time, he had to pay $30 for the entire piece, a 3-signal Crouse Hinds Type R traffic light that has a manufacturing date of June 1981 – which just happened to be only 1 month after I was born.

-While the signal didn’t exactly come wired for operation in the home, it came with everything you would expect a used traffic light to have, including all three cutaway visors and the red, yellow, and green lenses (interesting fast fact: in traffic light speak, the “yellow” light is usually “amber”).
+While the signal didn’t exactly come wired for operation in the home, it came with everything you would expect a used traffic light to have, including all 3 cutaway visors and the red, yellow, and green lenses.
+(Interesting fast fact: in traffic light speak, the “yellow” light is usually “amber”.)

-Our first order of business was to paint the old traffic light, which had a federal yellow casing but three black visors.
+Our first order of business was to paint the old traffic light, which had a federal yellow casing but 3 black visors.
 At the time (and more so the case today), most new traffic lights had black bodies and visors, and that was the color scheme I wanted my traffic signal to have, too.
-So, we ordered black spray paint from Scotty’s Hardware and Lumber (another name no longer in business) for 69 cents and painted the traffic light a glossy black.
+So, we ordered black spray paint from Scotty’s Hardware and Lumber (another name no longer in business) for 69-cents and painted the traffic light a glossy black.